Expertcoderz-Laboratories/NullLandOpenSource/README.md

 **⚠️ Anything here is released on an as-is basis.
 You may experiment with or use in your own projects, any scripts included within NullLand, but solely at your own discretion.**

-Note: Some audio or audio-dependent commands (eg. ``;ussr``) may not function as expected following Roblox's audio privacy update.
+Note: Some audio or audio-dependent commands (eg. ``;ussr``) may not function as intended following Roblox's audio privacy update.

 ## List of notable features included in NullLand (in the form of integrated Adonis plugins):
 - A variety fun, trolling and utility commands (see following list)